 When you’re paid for what you know instead of what you can do, you can get creative about how you package your knowledge.

 Let’s say you offer sales implementation as a service.

 When you sign a new account, your account manager goes on-site and teaches each client how to implement a CRM and run consultative sales calls.

-Each client looks a little different so they need to be there to customize the configuration to meet the client's specifications.
-Then they leave and the team goes back to the old way of going things.
+Each client looks a little different, so they need to customize the configuration to meet the client’s specifications.
+Then they leave, and the team goes back to the old way of going things.